eelcocramer/node-bluetooth-serial-port/README.md

 > MacOS support has (temporarily) been dropped as of version v3.0.0 of the module.
 If you use the module on a Mac please stay on v2 of this module.

-> _DEPRECATED_ Currently I have no plans to add support for NodeJS version 1.13 and up.
+> _DEPRECATED_ I am no longer actively maintaining this project.
 If you want to help out by adding support please contact me.
 It was a great experience maintaining this project for almost 8 years.
 It was great to see people step in to improve this project.
 Thank you all!

 [![Build status](https://dl.circleci.com/status-badge/img/gh/eelcocramer/node-bluetooth-serial-port/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/eelcocramer/node-bluetooth-serial-port/tree/master)
 [![Build status](https://ci.appveyor.com/api/projects/status/4p1r3ddoid98qc7k?svg=true)](https://ci.appveyor.com/project/eelcocramer/node-bluetooth-serial-port)